MukulPrbhu/Practical-Help-Desk/Project/README.md

 - Created and managed **domain users, groups, and organizational units (OUs)**.
 - Applied and tested **Group Policies** to control security and user access.
 - Explored **password policies** and authentication logs to simulate real IT support tasks.
-- Password resest for users
+- Password reset for users

 ### 🔹 Key Skills Gained
 - Hands-on experience with **Active Directory** in a lab environment.